Covid 19 coronavirus: 83 new cases of Covid-19; total now 451

 He reiterated it was important for people to remain at home: "Stick to your bubble".

-"Stay local," he said, adding people should stay within their neighborhood.
+"Stay local," he said, adding people should stay within their neighbourhood.

 READ MORE: